 \subsection{Experimental Protocol}

-\textbf{Datasets.} Following previous works, we focus on the facial recognition task on private datasets $\mathcal{D}_{\texttt{pri}}$, including FaceScrub \citep{facescrub} and CelebA \citep{celeba}.
-The two datasets contains images of $530$ and $10177$ different identities, respectively.
-For the CelebA dataset, only top-$1000$ identities with the most samples will be used \citep{gmi}.
-The images are pre-processed to $64\times 64$ and $224\times 224$ in low- and high-resolution scenarios, respectively.
+\paragraph{Datasets.} Following previous works \cite{gmi,ppa}, we focus on the facial recognition task on private datasets $\mathcal{D}_{\texttt{pri}}$, including FaceScrub \cite{facescrub} and CelebA \cite{celeba}.
+The FaceScrub dataset comprises $530$ unique identities, with $265$ actors and $265$ actresses.
+The CelebA dataset includes a much larger set of $10,177$ distinct identities, and only top-$1000$ identities with the most samples will be used \cite{gmi}.
+The images are cropped and resized to the resolution of $64\times 64$ and $224\times 224$ in low- and high-resolution scenarios, respectively.

-\textbf{Models.} We trained classifiers for multiple architectures, including convolution-based IR-$152$ \citep{resnet} , ResNet-$152$ \citep{resnet} and FaceNet-$112$ \citep{facenet112}, as well as transformer-based ViT-B/16 \citep{vit}, Swin-v2 \citep{swinv2} and MaxViT \citep{maxvit}.
-FaceNet-$112$ and MaxViT are used as evaluation models for the low- and high-resolution cases, respectively.
-The remaining models are trained under different defense algorithms and used as target models of different attacks.
-Target models are pre-trained with a public dataset $\mathcal{D}_{\texttt{pre}}$, such as MS-Celeb-1M \citep{msceleb1m} and ImageNet \citep{imagenet}.
-Then they will be fine-tuned on the private dataset.
-More details of model training are provided in Appendix \ref{appx:classifier training}.
+\paragraph{Models.} We trained classifiers for multiple architectures, including convolution-based IR-$152$ \cite{resnet} , ResNet-$152$ \cite{resnet} and FaceNet-$112$ \cite{facenet112}, as well as transformer-based ViT-B/16 \cite{vit}, Swin-v2 \cite{swinv2} and MaxViT \cite{maxvit}.
+Among them, FaceNet-$112$ and MaxViT are used as evaluation models for the low- and high-resolution cases, respectively.
+For each remaining model architecture, we train with different defense algorithms as target models.
+Target models are trained on the private dataset like FaceScrub or CelebA.
+More details are provided in Appendix \ref{appx:classifier training}.